SVISHNUVARDHAN3610/self-driving-bicycle/README.md

     J --> H
 ```

-# The Control Loop
+## Autonomous Balancing System: Perception–Action Loop (PPO Based)

-The autonomous balancing system operates on a high-frequency **Perception-Action loop**.
-Unlike traditional PID controllers which react to errors, our PPO Agent proactively predicts the optimal torque distribution to maintain stability while navigating.
+The autonomous balancing system operates on a high-frequency **Perception–Action loop**.
+Unlike traditional PID controllers that react to errors, the **PPO Agent** proactively predicts optimal torque and control signals to maintain stability while navigating dynamic environments.

+### 1. Observation Phase
-1. Observation: The agent receives a 240x240 RGB image from the onboard camera and 16-point sensor data (Lidar distances, orientation, velocity).
+The agent receives two types of sensory input:

+- **240×240 RGB Image** from the onboard front-facing camera
+- **16-Dimensional Sensor Vector**, containing:
+  - Lidar distance readings
+  - Orientation (roll, pitch, yaw)
+  - Linear and angular velocity

+These inputs are fused to form the state representation.

+### 2. Decision Phase (Actor Network Output)

-2. Decision: The Actor network outputs continuous control signals for:
+The Actor network generates **continuous control signals** for:

-    *Steering Velocity & Force
+1. **Steering Velocity & Force**
-    *Rear Wheel Velocity (Throttle)
+2. **Rear Wheel Velocity (Throttle Control)**
-    *Pendulum Position (Balancing Mass)
-3. Learning: The Critic evaluates the action's quality, and the PPO algorithm updates the policy based on the reward function (distance to target + stability).
+3. **Pendulum Position Adjustment**
+   - Controls the **balancing mass** to maintain equilibrium

+The output is optimized to ensure smooth navigation and dynamic stability.

+### 3. Learning Phase (Critic + PPO)

+- The **Critic network** evaluates the quality of each action by estimating the value function.
+- The **PPO (Proximal Policy Optimization)** algorithm updates the policy using clipped surrogate objectives.
+- The reward function is designed to maximize:
+  - Forward progress toward the target
+  - Stability (reduced oscillation, minimal tilt)
+  - Smooth control effort

+This creates a robust, self-learning control architecture capable of real-time balancing without manual tuning or PID heuristics.